nrfconnect/sdk-nrf/applications/nrf_desktop/doc/led_state.rst

    :local:
    :depth: 2

-The |led_state| is used to set LED effects based on the Bluetooth peer state and the system state.
+The |led_state| is used to set LED effects based on the Bluetooth® peer state and the system state.

 Controlled LEDs
 ***************